scan-io-git/scan-io/docs/minikube.md

 # Prerequisite for Minikube (helm charts configuration)
 If you would like work with mimikube you will have to setup some values in helm charts.

-## Persistent Storage
-To deploy a persistent storage, you can reuse prepared yaml files. `kubectl apply -f kubernetes/minikube`.
-Provide a persistent storage claim name to a helm value `persistence.claimName`, and set `persistence.enabled: true`.
-After work to destroy resources use `kubectl delete -f kubernetes/minikube`.

 # Step by Step Guide "How to use a local minikube cluster with Scanio"
 *Tested on a MacOS with an M1 chip.*